ndudas1/cel-sched-events/README.md

 Simple event scheduler, that uses FastAPI, Postgresql and SqlAlchemy to do basic operations.

+Basic event structure is as follows
+{
+  "name": string,
+  "notes": string,
+  "start_date": datetime,
+  "end_date": datetime,
+  "frequency": int
+}
+If the frequency value is 0 the event is treated as a one time event.
+If the frequency value is greater than zero then it is treated as a recurring event.
+Recurring date operations are a bit mask put and placed into a single integer.
+Monday = 0x1
+Tuesday = 0x2
+Wedesday = 0x4
+Thursday = 0x8
+Friday = 0x10
+Saturday 0x20
+Sumday = 0x40

+For POST and PUT api handling the service layer will check for conflicting dates using the frequency field.
+If there are invalid fields or a conflict the api will return a 400 Bad Request with some details.

 ## Running the project

 You can choose to debug the project or run from Docker (the recommended approach)